hiulit/RetroPie-Itchio-Godot-Scraper/README.md

 ## Usage

-If you installed in EmulationStation's RetroPie menu:
+If you installed the script in EmulationStation's RetroPie menu:

 * Enter EmulationStation.
 * Go to the RetroPie menu.